Service

 What does off-market mean?

-For that to work, the buyer has to actually be a buyer: capital in the bank, an underwriting team that runs real numbers, and a track record of closing.
-Otherwise off-market is just a longer, less transparent version of the broker process with extra steps.
+For an off-market transaction to work, the buyer has to actually be a buyer: capital in the bank, an underwriting team that runs real numbers, and a track record of closing.
+Otherwise off-market is just a longer, less transparent version of a listed sale with extra steps.

 Why off-market